cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

+# 11/4

+Need to address this cv/lb problem.
+A few ideas: 1) almost certainly need to do random sampling now 2) Probably need to do grouped k-fold by day 3) Should also just do a quick double check to make sure there's not some other bug, as it is true CV so far is usually really high.

 # 11/3

 Did some more memory profiling.
 Using `SequentialTaskRunner` decreased peak memory by 22%.
 I was still seeing some large objects from `.load_data()` in the peak report.
 I could be reading the graph incorrectly, but seems almost like large objects aren't being de-allocated properly, so doing some manual `del df; gc.collect()` to see if that helps.
 Before (and this didn't help) I had been doing just `del` without `gc.collect()` but who knows (I think the technique is more for notebooks).
 Aaand yes, the python gc DOES work by itself (no change at all in peak mem usage).